 Remember to drink 1-2 litres of water per day.

 You will be most comfortable in loose cotton or linen clothes.
 Most women in India dress conservatively and cover their shoulders.
-The salwar kameez with leggings or baggy pants is the most common outfit worn by women and is actually very comfortable and, in our opinion, the most comfortable!
+The salwar kameez with leggings or baggy pants is the most common outfit worn by women and, in our opinion, the most comfortable!
 Inexpensive clothing is widely available in shops and markets throughout India, so it is easy to put together a capsule Indian wardrobe for your trip.

 One more tip about clothing - restaurants and cars often have air conditioning, so we advise that you keep a shawl/fleece/jumper in your bag to pop on if needs be.